-Color, the health technology company partnering with The Broad Insitute for Harvard's COVID-19 testing, will send you an email and text notification when your results are available.
+The Broad Institute tests all of the Color COVID-19 self-swab kits collected from the Harvard community and works with the Massachusetts Department of Public Health to review and refine its methodology for interpreting lab results to align with emergent best practices.
+Color, the health technology company partnering with The Broad Institute for Harvard’s COVID-19 testing, will send you an email and text notification when your results are available.

 If you receive a notification of a positive test, it’s incredibly important to minimize your movement and exposure to others.
 HUHS will promptly contact you to discuss what it means to be positive and explain next steps, including a move to isolation and follow-up by a trained, HUHS contact tracer.
 If you don’t hear from HUHS and have an immediate question, please call them directly.
 As required by state law, the Massachusetts Department of Public Health will also be notified of any positive test result.

 After the initial conversation with you, HUHS will contact: